 Strategies for Generating Extra Cash

-The strategies for generating extra cash generally fall into one of two tracks – either reducing expenditures, so that you realize a positive increase in your cash in hand or increasing your income level.
+The strategies generally fall into one of two tracks – either reducing expenditures, so that you realize a positive increase in your cash flow or increasing your income level.
+There are times when you have no choice and have to take an emergency loan however if you plan ahead of time and have a reserve fund along with a great side hustle, you can live the life you dream of.

 Most experts agree that you can only get so far with reducing your expenses.
 However, they also advise that the best approach is often a combination of two or more options, with at least some effort made on “both tracks” to try to tip the balance of your income and expenses in your favor.
 Increased income is definitely good but making sure your money goes as far as it can, and pays for as much as it can, is ideal.
 Managing your expenses (both needs and wants) is always a good practice, even absent emergency or unexpected cash needs.